 Share This Article

 While the world of business is mostly dominated by men, powerful women have come along and made their mark in a major way.
-There’s still a discrepancy regarding the number of men serving in executive positions and how much they’re making.
+There’s still a discrepancy regarding the number of men working in executive positions and how much they’re making.
 However, considerable progress has been made thus far, and it doesn’t seem to be slowing down.

 In the past, more time was devoted to talking about gender inequality in the workplace.
 Now it appears that there’s less talking going on and more being done.
 Women are earning positions in some of the most prominent companies in the country.